Esquimalt: Communications

 In the past, Esquimalt has been served by various incarnations of newspapers.
 Esquimalt ceased having its own newspaper in 2007 when the Esquimalt News by the Black Press folded and merged with the neighbouring Victoria News.

 Esquimalt, however, regained its own local community news source in October 2009 with the creation of the online journal Esquimalt Review.

+Since 2023, Bell Media's Victoria-based broadcasting stations, CFAX, CHBE-FM and CIVI-TV, have their main offices in Esquimalt, after having been based adjacent to Victoria City Hall for 24 years in the case of CIVI-DT.